Stein's method of moment estimators for local dependency exponential random graph models: Stein's method of moments

 \section{Stein's method of moments}

-Our objective is to estimate the parameter $\beta$ given an observation $\mathbf{X} \sim \mathrm{LERGM}(\beta)$ via Stein's method of moments as introduced in \cite{ebner2023point} (see also \cite{arnold2001multivariate} for an earlier reference).
-Stein's method of moments is a method of moments-type point estimation approach based on the characterizing property of Stein operators.
+Our objective is to estimate the parameter $\beta$ given an observation $\mathbf{X} \sim \mathrm{LERGM}(\beta)$ via Stein's method of moments as introduced in \cite{ebner2025stein} (see also \cite{arnold2001multivariate} for an earlier reference).
+Stein's method of moments is a method of moments-type point estimation approach based on the characterising property of Stein operators.
 For a random variable $X$ following a probability distribution $\mathbb{P}_{\theta}$ depending on an unknown parameter $\theta \in \mathbb{R}^d$, a Stein operator is an operator $\mathcal{A}_{\theta}$ acting on a class of functions $\mathcal{F}$ such that

 for all functions $f \in \mathcal{F}$.
-Given an i.i.d.\ sample $X_1, \ldots, X_n \sim \mathbb{P}_{\theta}$, choose a $d$-dimensional test function in $\mathcal{F}$ and replace the expectation in \eqref{stein_operator_def} by the sample mean which gives the $d$ equations
+Given an i.i.d.\ sample $X_1, \ldots, X_n \sim \mathbb{P}_{\theta}$, choose a $d$-dimensional test function in $\mathcal{F}$ and replace the expectation in \eqref{stein_operator_def} by the sample mean, which gives the $d$ equations

 Solving \eqref{emp_stein_operator} for $\theta$ then gives an estimator $\hat{\theta}_n$ based on the sample $X_1, \ldots, X_n$ which we call a Stein estimator.
+Stein estimators are a special case of $M$-estimators as introduced in \cite{huber1964robust}, and of estimators obtained via generalised estimating equations, see \cite{liang1986longitudinal}.

 Stein's method of moments is applicable to a large class of distributions and allows for great flexibility in choosing the test functions.
-Moreover, Stein operators do often not involve the normalizing constant such that estimators are often available in closed-form even in cases in which standard procedures such as maximum likelihood estimation (MLE) require numerical methods.
-As a consequence, Stein's method of moments has been applied in complicated paradigms such as multivariate truncated distributions \cite{fischer2023stein} and directional distributions \cite{fischer2024stein} for which maximum likelihood estimation is not straightforward.
+Moreover, Stein operators do often not involve the normalising constant such that estimators are often available in closed-form even in cases in which standard procedures such as maximum likelihood estimation (MLE) require numerical methods.
+As a consequence, Stein's method of moments has been applied in complicated paradigms such as multivariate truncated distributions \cite{fischer2025stein} and directional distributions \cite{fischer2026stein} for which maximum likelihood estimation is not straightforward.

 In this paper we develop Stein estimation for the LERGM.
 The first step is to find a suitable Stein operator; in principle, many choices are possible, see for example \cite{mijoule2023stein}.
 In \cite{reinert2019approximating} the authors propose a Glauber dynamics Stein operator for the exponential random graph model.
 Their operator reads